Exiv2/exiv2/msvc64/ReadMe.txt

      exiv2lib\x64\{Debug|Release|DebugDLL|ReleaseDLL}       64 bit builds

 1.2  Changing the version of expat/zlib/xmpsdk
-     The directory expat is a copy of expat201, zlib is a copy of zlib123
+     The directory expat is a copy of expat, zlib is a copy of zlib

      As new versions of the libraries become available (eg zlib125) it will be added.
      To build exiv2 with zlib125, the directory zlib125 should be copied to zlib.